JohnIvn/Hoshizora/README.md

 - Web server (e.g., Express.js for backend)
 - RFID/NFC Reader compatible with your kiosk setup
 - Any Database Access (This is built with Firebase)

 ---

+## Release

+- Alternatively you can download the `.zip` file from the [Releases](https://github.com/JohnIvn/Hoshizora/releases) section.

+---